-Random forest is one of the most amazing machine learning (ML) algorithms invented by Leo Breiman and Adele Cutler back in the last century.
+The machine learning random forest algorithm is one of the most amazing ML algorithms invented by Leo Breiman and Adele Cutler back in the last century.
 It has come down to us in its "original form" (no heuristics have been able to improve it significantly) and is one of the few universal algorithms.

 The versatility lies, firstly, in the fact that it is used to solve many problems (according to my estimates, it can be used to solve around 70% of those machine learning problems encountered in practice, if we do not take into account problems with images), and secondly, in the fact that there are random forests for solving problems classification, regression, clustering, anomaly search, feature selection, etc.

 This post is a short practical guide for beginners; it serves as a guide to the main parameters of the algorithm with pictures.
 The test here means the result on the sliding control (5 folds were used to plot the charts), although the conclusions for the hold-out control will be the same.
 The charts are in the variance and (if there is a second corridor) the max-min corridor.
 All conclusions and recommendations are generalized and cannot be used for any specific task.